-For athletes that still want to build muscle and not risk their performance gains, they can use either an IUD or a progestin-only minipill.
+For athletes that still want to build muscle and not risk their performance gains, they can use either an IUD or a progestin-only minipill birth controls.
 You can speak to a doctor to learn more about the process for these birth control methods.

-There are no known drug interactions between collage and birth control pills, and they are not suspected of reducing its overall effectiveness.
+There are no known drug interactions between collagen and birth control pills, and they are not suspected of reducing its overall effectiveness.
 If you're concerned, you can always avoid collagen, just in case.

-No, it consists of amino acids that are not proven to reduce the overall effectiveness of the pill.
+No, protein powder doesn't affect birth control.
+It consists of amino acids that are not proven to reduce the overall effectiveness of the pill.